ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis-stm32-mongoose/_index.md

 minutes_to_complete: 20

-who_is_this_for: This is a topic for STM32 firmware developers who wish to implement a Web dashboard for their device
+who_is_this_for: This is an introductory topic for STM32 firmware developers who wish to implement a Web dashboard for their device

 learning_objectives:
     - Learn how to use Git, Make and CMSIS to build a bare metal firmware
-    - Learn how to use Mongoose Network Library to implement a web server in a bare metal firmware
+    - Learn how to use Mongoose Network Library to implement a web server with bare metal firmware

 prerequisites:
     - Basic knowledge of embedded C programming